Adrian "Fletch" Fletcher: Casualty returns

 After leaving Casualty, Walkinshaw said that he could return to the show for guest appearances or that characters from the show could appear in Holby City.
 The actor thought it would be good to appear in some episodes.
-Plans for Casualty thirtieth anniversary were first announced in 2015 by series producer Erika Hossington, and on 28 June 2016, it was announced that a "dramatic and shocking stunt" would air on 27 August for the show's anniversary.
-It was also announced that Walkinshaw would reprise his role as Fletch for the episode, alongside two other Holby City cast members.
-Fletch appears at a surprise party for senior nurse Charlie Fairhead (Derek Thompson), who is celebrating thirty years in the NHS.
+Since his departure, Walkinshaw would go onto make multiple appearances as Fletch in Casualty.
+His first return to the series coincided with the show's thirtieth anniversary episode, "Too Old for This Shift".
+Walkinshaw's return was announced on 28 June 2016, alongside two other Holby City cast members.
+In the narrative, Fletch appears at a surprise party for senior nurse Charlie Fairhead (Derek Thompson), who is celebrating thirty years in the NHS.